apify/actor-whitepaper/README.md

 The actor system uses several special files that define actor metadata, documentation, instructions how to build and run it, input and output schema, etc.

-These files shall be stored in the `.actor` directory placed in actor's top-level directory.
+**These files MUST be stored in the `.actor` directory placed in actor's top-level directory.
-**The entire `.actor` directory should be added to the source control.**
+The entire `.actor` directory should be added to the source control.**
-The only required files are [Actor file](#actor-file) and [Dockerfile](#dockerfile), all the other files are optional.
+The only required files are [Actor file](#actor-file) and [Dockerfile](#dockerfile), all other files are optional.

-The actor definition files are used by the `apify push` and `apify run` CLI commands, as well as when building actors on the Apify platform.
+The actor definition files are used by the CLI (e.g. by `apify push` and `apify run` commands), as well as when building actors on the Apify platform.
-The motivation to keep the files in a separate directory is to keep the source code repository tidy, and to prevent interactions with other source files, in particular for existing software tool repositories which were wrapped as actor only ex post.
+The motivation to place the files into a separate directory is to keep the source code repository tidy and to prevent interactions with other source files, in particular when creating an actor from pre-existing software repositories.

 ### Actor file